ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 5. The KDC renews and redistributes the group keying material (rekeying), e.g., due to a membership change in the group.

-{{groupcomm_requirements}} compiles the list of requirements for this application profile of ACE and how they are fulfilled, consistently with the list of requirements defined in {{Section A of RFC9594}}.
+{{groupcomm_requirements}} compiles the list of requirements for this application profile of ACE and how they are fulfilled, consistent with the list of requirements defined in {{Section A of RFC9594}}.

 # Getting Authorisation to Join a Pub-Sub security group {#authorisation}